-A number of XC bikes are moving towards more trail-friendly geometry, and Merida is certainly moving in the same direction.
-While it’s not quite as radical as some, such as the NS Synonym or Specialized Epic, head angles and reaches are slacker and longer than one might expect from such a race-focused bike.
+A number of manufacturers are moving towards more trail-friendly geometry with their XC bikes, and Merida is certainly heading in the same direction.
+While it’s not quite as radical as some, such as the NS Synonym or Specialized Epic, head angles and reaches are slacker than previously.

 All other angles are fairly standard for an XC bike, though the stack is fairly low at 595mm, and while reach figures grow by 60mm across the sizes, the chainstay lengths remain constant at 435mm.

 Key figures for a size large are the 68.5-degree head angle and 76-degree seat angle, as well as a 473mm reach and 1,169mm wheelbase.

 |Seat angle (degrees)||76.5||76.5||76||76|

 |Head angle (degrees)||68.5||68.5||68.5||68.5|